wout-dev/cmd-XXTEA-encryption-/README.md

 # cmd XXTEA encryption
- encryption tool for cmd
+An encryption tool for the command prompt.

-launch from cmd with 3 arguments : [encrypt / decrypt] [password] [filename]
+This is a tool that can enccrypt and decrypt files with a password.
+It uses the XXTEA algorithm to encrypt the file.
+The parameters for launching the script are [encrypt or decrypt] [source filename] [password] [destination filename]